rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

 <chunk_context>This section outlines the options and special information regarding the electric control of the Universalgreifer EGL, emphasizing its fully integrated control and power electronics, which eliminate the need for external control units.
-It highlights the availability of various communication interfaces, such as PROFINET and PROFIBUS-DP, facilitating the establishment of industrial bus networks and easy integration into existing control concepts.
-Additionally, it notes that the base jaw interface is compatible with the PGN-plus-P universal gripper, allowing for the use of extensive finger accessories while adhering to operational limits.</chunk_context>
+It highlights the availability of communication interfaces such as PROFINET and PROFIBUS-DP, facilitating the integration into existing industrial networks.
+Additionally, it notes that the base jaw interface is compatible with the PGN-plus-P universal gripper, allowing for the use of extensive finger accessories while adhering to operational limits.
+This information supports the document's focus on the versatility and ease of integration of the EGL gripper in automation applications.</chunk_context>
 <chunk>## Optionen und spezielle Informationen

 Die elektrische Ansteuerung des Greifers erfolgt über die komplett integrierte Regelungs- und Leistungselektronik.
 Somit sind keine zusätzlichen externen Regelungsseinheiten für das Modul notwendig.